Tamaghno/CLR-Parser/README.md

+Respected Ma'am,
+The detailed code with outputs are attached in the mini-project file.

+ - Group 2

 # Canonical LR Parser

   This project generates a CLR table from the given grammar, and attempts to parse an input string using the resultant table.